Nahel Merzouk riots: Misinformation

 Misinformation about the protests was promoted by far-right and anti-migrant social media users to discredit the protesters, cultural minorities in France, and the country's immigration policies.
 Hindu nationalists also promoted misinformation targeting Muslims.
-Logically, a British disinformation analysis firm, found that Islamophobic narratives about the protests gained momentum in India and the United States, with several leaders and supporters of India's Bharatiya Janata Party blaming Muslims for the violence.
+Logically, a British disinformation analysis firm, found that Islamophobic narratives about the protests gained momentum in India and the United States, with several leaders and supporters of India's Bharatiya Janata Party blaming French Muslims for the violence.

 Video clips falsely linked to the protests were shared on social media, including footage from The Fate of the Furious of cars falling from a building, a video of a fire at a parking lot in Australia, footage taken at a music concert in Mexico, and a 2020 clip showing a Louis Vuitton store in Portland, Oregon in the United States being looted during the George Floyd protests.
 A pro-Russian Twitter account shared a video of a man with a rifle on a roof, falsely claiming that the man was a sniper on Paris's rooftops.

 Paul Golding, leader of the British far-right party Britain First, shared a mislabeled post of a June 2020 video of armed men from a different period of unrest.
 He also shared a February 2022 video of a robbery at the Merced Mall in California with the caption "Immigrant hordes loot a jewellery shop in France", which he subsequently deleted.

 A fake press release supposedly from the Interior Ministry circulated on social media.
 It claimed that Internet access would be temporarily restricted in certain areas of the country.
 The French Ministry for Europe and Foreign Affairs issued a statement on Twitter saying that no such decision had been made.